Digitl-Alchemyst/dev100/Day-30/day30.md

 ### 4. 💻 Coding Progress

-- 🏋️‍♂️ Warm-up Exercise: [Brief description]
+- 🏋️‍♂️ Warm-up Exercise: Create two JavaScript functions: one that filters an array to keep only even numbers, and another that squares each element in an array.
+These functions will demonstrate the use of array methods and basic mathematical operations in JavaScript.
 - 🦺 Project: RFD, Microsoft single Tenant Auth, working on Multi Tenant, not solved yet

 ### 5. 🔄 Daily Reset